deislabs/wagi-fileserver/README.md

 The fileserver took `/static/filserver.gr`, removed the `/static/` part from the front, and then loaded `fileserver.gr` from the directory mounted in the `modules.toml`.
 Note that any subdirectories are also served.
 So `/static/foo/bar` would translate to the path `foo/bar` inside of the WebAssembly module (which in the example above would fully resolve to "/path/to/fileserver/foo/bar").

+## Prefiing a Path

+`PATH_PREFIX` is an environment variable you can set.
+This allows you to add `-e PATH_PREFIX=/some/prefix` as an env var to `fileserver.gr.wasm`.

+This will allow the fileserver to set a specific path prefix for files before it looks them up.
+So instead of doing `http://example.com/static/static/foo.png`, you can set `wagi -e PATH_PREFIX=static/` and then `http://example.com/static/foo.png` will resolve on the filesystem, to `static/foo.png` instead of `foo.png`.

 ## Security Note

 The Wagi fileserver is designed to serve any file mounted in the volume.
 Do not mount a